- Following lunch, meet with your ELP Instructor to receive project gear, such as for the Acorn or Cordage Project from the Magazin

 - For groups doing the Acorn Project — finish preparing your acorn meal and cook it for Breakfast

-- Pack personal gear, sweep and thoroughly clear out the Chapel
+- Pack personal gear, sweep and thoroughly clear out your sleeping quarters and make ready for the day’s Park visitors

 - Take out Compost before Company departure.
 Wash tub with soap and water, and return dry to closet